Best cooling fans of 2021 | CNN Underscored

 While all of the fans we tested performed well at their fundamental job — moving air around efficiently and saving you from having to crank up your window air conditioner — the type of cooling fan you’ll want to purchase depends on the size and type of space you want to use it in, the size of the fan and your budget.
 Whatever you select, a fan is a cost-effective way to cool your home, but we have some tips.

 A floor fan is great if you need something that’s compact enough to fit on a table or desk, and it’s something you can move around to use as needed.
-Circulator fans — the design made familiar by Vornado and also found in units like the Black + Decker and Honeywell floor Vornado models we tested — are great examples of personal fans that don’t take up a lot of space.
+Circulator fans — the design made familiar by Vornado and also found in units like the Black+Decker and Honeywell models we tested — are great examples of personal fans that don’t take up a lot of space.

-If you want something more powerful and plan to use it all the time but don’t have a ton of space (and don’t want to make your fan a visual centerpiece in your room) a tower fan is a great choice.
+If you want something more powerful and plan to use it all the time but don’t have a ton of space (and don’t want to make your fan a visual centerpiece in your room), a tower fan is a great choice.
 With a small footprint and plenty of cooling power, a tower fan is great for a living room or bedroom, where you want to keep the air moving without a lot of visual distraction.

-A tower fan, which places a traditional fan-blade head on top of a long extension pole, is a more in-your-face design choice, but because the blade unit is place high enough to clear your furniture, it can circulate air through a larger space — it’s great for everything from patios to basements to rec rooms.
+A pedastal fan, which places a traditional fan-blade head on top of a long extension pole, is a more in-your-face design choice, but because the blade unit is placed high enough to clear your furniture, it can circulate air through a larger space — it’s great for everything from patios to basements to rec rooms.

 Since most fans within a given category work pretty well, budgeting more gives you more features and better aesthetics.
-You can find super affordable basic units like the approximately $17.00 BLACK+DECKER circulator, or scale up to the striking, feature-laden, multipurpose Dyson tower at just under $770.
+You can find super-affordable basic units like the approximately $17 Black+Decker circulator, or scale up to the striking, feature-laden, multipurpose Dyson tower at just under $770.

 Whichever you choose, you’ll benefit from better air circulation and should find yourself depending less on your air conditioning.